vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 *Assuming 10 concurrent users = 100 DAU.
 Estimate uncertainty increases for each order of magnitude until real-world data is observed.*

-As far as we know right now, there is one immediate bottleneck, a very likely bottleneck after that, and a third bottleneck that is still conjecture but not unlikely to appear.
-These are:
+As far as we know right now, these are the bottlenecks we have:

 - Immediate bottleneck - Receive bandwidth for end user clients (aka ‘Fixing Whisper with Waku’)
 - Very likely bottleneck - Nodes and cluster capacity (aka ‘DNS based node discovery’)